 The formation of most cities at trading routes does not necessarily imply that trade attracted people to these locations.
 In particular, locations with good trading opportunities might have better natural amenities or higher agricultural productivity, and such advantages, not trade itself, may have attracted people to these locations.
-To control for natural amenities and agricultural productivity, I collect data from the FAO GAEZ database, and consider specifications of the form
+To control for natural amenities and agricultural productivity, I collect data from the FAO GAEZ database11 and consider specifications of the form

-$$newcity_i = \beta_0 + \beta_1 tradeopp_i + \beta_2 amen_i + \beta_3 prod_i + \epsilon_i \tag{1}$$
+$$newcity_i = \beta_0 + \beta_1 tradeopp_i + \beta_2 amen_i + \beta_3 prod_i + \epsilon_i,$$ (2.1)

-10This means that each cell is approximately 20 by 20 miles large.
+^{10.} This means that each cell is approximately 20 by 20 miles large.

-11The natural amenity variables are based on measures of temperature and precipitation, while the productivity variables are based on 1961 to 1990 yields of the major crops grown in 19th-century U.S. Appendix B describes each of these variables in detail.
-Section 4.4 further discusses the assumption that 1961 to 1990 yield data are used to proxy historical productivity levels.
+^{11.} The natural amenity variables are based on measures of temperature and precipitation, while the productivity variables are based on 1961-90 yields of the major crops grown in 19th-century U.S. Supplementary Material, Appendix B describes each of these variables in detail.
+Section 4.4 further discusses the assumption that 1961-90 yield data are used to proxy historical productivity levels.

-Table 2: The role of trading routes, controlling for amenities and productivity
+TABLE 2 The role of trading routes, controlling for amenities and productivity

+Dependent variable: newcity

+(1) (2) (3) (4) (5) (6)

+Water 0.023 0.018

+(0.003) (0.002)

+Confluence 0.032 0.029

+(0.004) (0.004)

+Railroad 0.035 0.030

+(0.004) (0.004)

-Dependent variable: newcity (2)(3)(4)(5)(6)0.023 0.018water (0.003)(0.002)0.032 0.029confluence (0.004)(0.004)0.0350.030 railroad (0.004)(0.004)Prod & amenities No No No Yes Yes Yes No. of observations 7641 7641 7641 7641 76417641
+Productivity and amenities No No No Yes Yes Yes

+Number of observations 7641 7641 7641 7641 7641 7641

-This table presents the results of estimating equation (1).
-The unit of observation is a 20 by 20 arc minute grid cell in the 1860 United States.
-The dependent variable, newcity, is a dummy variable equal to 1 if the cell contains a city formed after 1790 in 1860.
-The three independent variables, water, confluence and railroad, are dummy variables equal to 1 if the cell is located at water, at a confluence, or at a railroad, respectively.
-"Prod & amenities" refer to productivity and amenity controls.
+Notes: This table presents the results of estimating equation (2.1).
+The unit of observation is a 20 by 20 arc minute grid cell in the 1860 U.S. The dependent variable, newcity, is a dummy variable equal to 1 if the cell contains a city formed after 1790 in 1860.
+The three independent variables, water, confluence, and railroad, are dummy variables equal to 1 if the cell is located at water, at a confluence, or at a railroad, respectively.
+"Prod and amenities" refer to productivity and amenity controls.
 A cell is located at water if the cell, or the cell next to it, has a navigable river, canal, lake, or the sea in 1860.
-It is located at a confluence if the cell, or a cell next to it, is surrounded by at least 3 cells with water in 1860.
+It is located at a confluence if the cell, or a cell next to it, is surrounded by at least three cells with water in 1860.
 It is located at a railroad if the cell, or a cell next to it, was part of the railroad network in 1860.
-Heteroskedasticity-robust standard errors in parentheses. : significant at 5%; : significant at 1%.
-Source: U.S. census, ESRI Map of U.S. Major Waters, oldrailhistory.com and FAO CAFF.
+Heteroskedasticity-robust standard errors in parentheses.
+Significant at 1%.
+Source: U.S. census, ESRI Map of U.S. Major Waters, oldrailhistory.com, and FAO GAEZ.

-where $tradeopp_i$ is one if cell i was located at a specific trading opportunity which is water, confluence or rail depending on the specification, and zero otherwise. $newcity_i$ is a variable that equals one if a new city appeared in cell i between 1790 and 1860, and zero otherwise. $amen_i$ and $prod_i$ are amenity and productivity controls.
-I estimate specification (1) as a linear probability model.12
+where $tradeopp_i$ is one if cell i was located at a specific trading opportunity which is water, confluence, or rail depending on the specification, and zero otherwise. $newcity_i$ is a variable that equals one if a new city appeared in cell i between 1790 and 1860, and zero otherwise. $amen_i$ and $prod_i$ are amenity and productivity controls.
+I estimate specification (2.1) as a linear probability model.
+12

-The estimation results suggest that, even after controlling for amenities and productivity, cities are significantly more likely to appear near trading routes.
+The estimation results suggest that even after controlling for amenities and productivity, cities are significantly more likely to appear near trading routes.
 Table 2 shows the estimated β_1 coefficients for all three types of trading opportunities, both with and without controls.
-Locations at a waterway, a confluence, or a railroad receive a city with a 2 to 4 percent higher probability than other locations.
+Locations at a waterway, a confluence, or a railroad receive a city with a 2-4% higher probability than other locations.
 The inclusion of amenity and productivity controls hardly affects the significance or the magnitude of these estimates.